survani/ProjectWeapon/README.md

 Want to collaborate?

 If you would like to contribute to the project just let myself know.
 I would like to make a team of at least 3 web developers.
 I will add an email soon here.

+This project is under NO LICENSE - If you want to know more about a No LICENSE project go here: https://choosealicense.com/no-permission/